ibm-cloud-architecture/refarch-eda/docs/design-patterns/cqrs.md

 There are other ways to support this dual operations level:

+* When using Kafka, the [Kafka connect](https://kafka.apache.org/documentation/#connect) has capability to subscribe to database via JDBC and listen to tables updates and then produces events to kafka.
-* There is the open source [Debezium tool](https://debezium.io/) to help respond to insert, update and delete operations on database and generate event accordingly.
-It may not work on all database schema.
+* There is a change data capture open source, the [Debezium tool](https://debezium.io/) that help respond to insert, update and delete operations on database and generate event accordingly.
+It do not support all database on the market.
 * Write the order to the database and in the same transaction write to an event table.
 Then use a polling to get the events to send to kafka from this event table and delete the row in the table once the event is sent.
 * Use the Change Data Capture from the database transaction log and generate events from this log.
 The IBM [Infosphere CDC](https://www.ibm.com/support/knowledgecenter/cs/SSTRGZ_10.2.0/com.ibm.cdcdoc.mcadminguide.doc/concepts/overview_of_cdc.html) product helps to implement this pattern.
 For more detail about this solution see [this product tour](https://www.ibm.com/cloud/garage/dte/producttour/ibm-infosphere-data-replication-product-tour).